nrwl/nx/CONTRIBUTING.md

 To simplify and automate the process of committing with this format, **Nx is a [Commitizen](https://github.com/commitizen/cz-cli) friendly repository**, just do `git add` and execute `pnpm commit`.

+#### PR releases

+You can request a release for your PR by mentioning someone from the Nx team or the `@nrwl/nx-pipelines-reviewers`.
+Depending on the nature of the PR, the team will decide if a release for testing purposes is necessary.